ni/nimble/specs/runtime-configuration/README.md

 Have the `theme` configuration token react to the browser [`prefers-color-scheme`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme).

 Have the `direction` configuration token react via MutationObserver to the `<html>` `dir` attribute configuration.
-See [FAST discussion](https://github.com/microsoft/fast/issues/5547#issuecomment-1027419532) about how the direction token should align with the dir attribute.
-See [W3C dir reccomendations](https://www.w3.org/International/questions/qa-html-dir#quickanswer).
+See [FAST discussion](https://github.com/microsoft/fast/issues/5547#issuecomment-1027419532) about how the direction token should align with the `dir` attribute.
+See [W3C dir recommendations](https://www.w3.org/International/questions/qa-html-dir#quickanswer).

-Note: This only addressess the top-level `<html dir>` definition and does not try to address the `dir` attribute placement on arbitrary children in the tree.
+Note: This only addresses the top-level `<html dir>` definition and does not try to address the `dir` attribute placement on arbitrary children in the tree.
 Being responsive to the `<html dir>` seems like a strict improvement on current behavior and more sophisticated behavior can be investigated in the future.

 Breaking change: For pages that do not currently have a wrapping theme-provider they will observe that the page now responds to the system theme configuration.
 The docs say a wrapping theme-provider is required even though it really isn't and is hard coded to the light theme.
 So technically, for an app that correctly followed the docs, this is not a breaking change.

 ### Separate design tokens from elements

-The proposed element additions make the the placement of the `design-tokens` import undesireable.
+The proposed element additions make the the placement of the `design-tokens` import undesirable.
 The current `design-tokens` import also has some unfavorable qualities:

 - Because the theme token is currently defined in the theme-provider element, using just `design-tokens` in an application requires by accident (not necessity) the theme-provider registration.
 With the out-of-the-box reactive global configuration it is possible that applications don't need any theme-provider / nimble element registration at all and just want theme-aware token registration (for example documentation pages)
 - The import path looks funny as a child of theme provider